ChiragJaju/reproduce-artifact/HAKC.md

 - `cp host-mount/vmlinuz-5.10* .`
 - `qemu-system-aarch64 -M virt,mte=on -m 4096 -cpu max -drive format=raw,file=disk.img -nographic -append "root=/dev/vda2 net.ifaces=0 rootwait" -initrd initrd.img-5.10.0-20-arm64 -kernel vmlinuz-5.10.0-20-arm64`
     - The initial run of QEMU resizes the root filesystem partition to use the full remaining space in the disk image, and is necessary to install new modules.
 The username is `root` with no password.
     - If there is an error on raising the network interface (e.g., `systemctl status networking.service` tells me `ifup: failed to bring up eth0`), go to /etc/network/interfaces.d and replace `eth0` with whatever you see when you do `ip a` (e.g., enp0s1).
+Once done, `poweroff` and start QEMU again (`reboot` doesn't seem to work).
     - `apt update && apt install apache2`
 - `poweroff`
 - `sudo umount host-mount`